Sarah Biffin (1784 - 1850)

-As a teenager, Biffin was contracted to Emmanuel Dukes who ran a travelling sideshow, where she was described as the 'Eighth Wonder'.
-Using her mouth and shoulder, Biffin could sew, write and paint watercolours and portrait miniatures to the astonishment of the crowds who turned up and left with a sample of her writing included in the cost of their ticket.
+Around the age of twenty, Biffin left home.
+She contracted herself to a ‘Mr Dukes’ who toured the country with Biffin, visiting county fairs where she was described as the ‘Eighth Wonder’.
+Using her mouth and shoulder, Biffin would sew, write, paint watercolours and portrait miniatures in front of crowds who turned up and left with a sample of her writing included in the cost of their ticket.
 One such spectator was the wealthy and well-connected Earl of Morton, who supported her in her quest to finesse her artistic skills.
 In her mid-twenties she began formal tuition with a miniature painter, William Marshall Craig.
 From 1816 she set herself up as an independent artist and later took commissions from nobility and royalty.

-The exhibition at the Philip Mould Gallery will be the first of its kind in almost a century to show Biffin's artistic achievements.
-Following the story of her life, the exhibition will include posters from Duke's travelling show, samples of writing and small watercolours bought by the curious public, letters written by Biffin (including one to her mother), highly skilled still-lifes and a series of self-portraits.
+Following the story of her life, the exhibition will include original handbills and broadsides from Biffin’s time in travelling fairs, along with the samples of her writing included in the cost of the entry tickets.
+Visitors to the exhibition will also be able to see examples of the art from her professional career, including portraits, landscapes and highly-skilled still lifes.
+More personal exhibits include private letters (including one to her mother) and almost every self-portrait she ever painted.
 With advisor, artist Alison Lapper MBE (born 180 years later with the same condition), consultant and contributor, Professor Essaka Joshua (specialist in Disability Studies at the University of Notre Dame, Indiana) and loans from national institutions, the exhibition will celebrate Biffin as a disabled artist who challenged attitudes to disability.

 Alison Lapper | Exhibition advisor